accellera-official/systemc/unit_test/tlm/common/include/models/README.txt

 - Simple bus model
 - Runtime switcheable between LT and AT (can only switch if no transactions are pending)
 - No limitation on number of pending transactions (all slaves that can return false must support multiple transactions)
+- added support for DMI and debug transactions
 - LT mode:
 -- Forward nb_transport calls to master/slaves
 -- Only one active request/response phase